twistlock/docs/api/descriptions/policies/compliance_ci_images_get.md

   https://<CONSOLE>/api/v1/policies/compliance/ci/images?project=<PROJECT_NAME>'
 ```

-A successful response returns a list of vulnerability rules in the policy.
+A successful response returns a list of compliance rules in the policy.